Mack, Ohio

 Mack is a census-designated place (CDP) in Green and Miami townships, Hamilton County, Ohio, United States.
 The population was 11,088 at the 2020 census.
 At prior censuses, the community was listed as two separate CDPs, Mack North and Mack South.

 History

 Mack was originally known as Dry Ridge in the 19th century.
-Andrew Mack was a local politician.
+It was renamed after Andrew Mack, a local politician.